 Macquarie's FY2021 ESG disclosures have been prepared in accordance with the GRI Standards: Core option.
-The ESG disclosures comprise relevant sections of Macquarie's 2021 Annual Report.
+The ESG disclosures comprise relevant sections of Macquarie's 2021 Annual Report and Macquarie's website.

 The content of the disclosures is presented to align with Macquarie's ESG focus areas, which are reviewed annually and selected as most relevant to Macquarie based on business insights, secondary research, market benchmarking, and stakeholder analysis.